2023 Most Popular Psychology Bachelor's Degree Schools in Massachusetts

 About 80% of the students majoring in psychology at the school are women while 20% are male.

-Worcester State University ranked #7 on this year’s Most Popular Psychology Bachelor’s Degree Schools in Massachusetts list.
-Located in the medium-sized city of Worcester, Worcester State is a public school with a medium-sized student population.
+Worcester State University did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the midsize city of Worcester, Worcester State is a public school with a medium-sized student population.

 About 90% of the students majoring in psychology at the school are women while 10% are male.